wints/documentation/ingredients/web_specific/smart_banner.md

-{% section header %}### Mobile Web Smart Banner{%endsection%}
+{% section header %}### Mobile Web Smart Banner{% endsection %}

 Branch offers a highly customizable smart banner that works across platforms.
 Android and iOS users can install or open the app from one banner.
 Users can even be deep linked to content!
 Desktop users can choose to text themselves the app.

 After configuring your app on the [Dashboard](https://dashboard.branch.io), you can simply add the following code somewhere inside the `<head> </head>` tags on your website.
 Note that the *only* thing you need to do is replace `YOUR-API-KEY` with your API Key inside the init() call.